How to import locations from CSV to your Store Locator widget

 Pricing

-Allow visitors to review the location's pricing model through a button that, in this case, will be labeled as “View Our Prices”:
+Allow visitors to review the location's pricing model through a button labeled “View Our Prices”:

 10